 - A portfolio that includes a selection of work samples or URLs that showcase some of your best work, whether that’s design, front-end code, or something else.
 We believe looking at actual work is critical to get a sense for how you think.
 Your samples should demonstrate your problem solving approach, philosophy, and your involvement in the design and/or development process.
 Bonus points for work related to complex business systems.
 Our hiring managers want to know if you “speak our language” and would be able to join a project at Think Company and jump right into our environment.
 We’ll keep anything that you share with us confidential, but feel free to remove names or other details you’re not comfortable sharing.

-Before we meet in person, if we agree there’s an opportunity for a fit, we’ll schedule a longer follow-up phone call with your potential hiring manager so you can get to know each other.
+If we agree there’s an opportunity for a fit, we’ll schedule a longer follow-up phone call with your potential hiring manager so you can get to know each other.
 Please be prepared to discuss a project you are currently involved in or recently completed.
 You may want to address:

 - Your plan, approach, and the project status